Keeping business secure and flexible in vulnerable times

 The biggest challenge with digital security is that hackers and phishing attacks come in all shapes and sizes, and it is not just the IT Manager who needs to remain vigilant.
 Every user on a network and every email mailbox is a potential entry point of attack, particularly as vulnerabilities are much easier to exploit with unsuspecting users vs directly attacking any infrastructure.
 “I have seen a 40% increase of phishing attempts on our individual email users, whereas our server infrastructure has not seen such an increase.”.

 As a company GOC Retail had already properly prepared themselves for a ‘working from home’ ecosystem.
 As Daniel says, “We focus our attention on the customer – which means it is important to us to always be available.
 Because our customers operate globally, we’ve always had our solutions setup in a way that means we can work anywhere and anytime.
-In particular, this meant we had no downtime in the recent transition, nor did we have any loss of functionality as you might see in some offices with VPN connections and internal servers.”
+In particular, this meant we had no downtime during the on-again, off-again work restrictions, nor did we have any loss of functionality as you might see in some offices with VPN connections and internal servers.”

 “We have worked closely with our people during this time of increased online security threat.
 The first action we took was increased communication with every single employee about security as a priority, showing them graphs of the attack levels, and highlighting that the unwanted 1-2 emails which slip through are only a tiny percentage of what is sent.
 Along with our regular admin threat monitoring, we are continuing to educate all staff on best-practice security behaviours.
 This has meant they have all been engaged in the importance of taking ownership for security.”